ciacicode/ciacicode.github.io/content/posts/1life.md

 date: 2022-06-07
 featured: false
 tags: ["Bootstrap", "Usability", "Web", "2022"]
-description: "Crisp UI is a minimalist UI Kit available for free in Figma.
-It’s an atomic design system using geometric, modern typography, combined with impactful components and style choices."
+description: "Redesign of a gym web app aimed at increasing accessibility and ease of use.
+Redesigned using Bootstrap and respecting all brand guidelines."
 context: "I am a recent client of this gym company.
 At first I was trying to use the web experience to book my swim, but I was finding it very frustrating: I couldn't directly book a slot from the homepage.
 I thought I could design something more useable, without having to revolutionise the interface."
 image: images/1lifethumbnail.webp
 draft: false